24 Cities Near Orlando to Live in 2026

 • Map of Tampa

-Tampa was originally founded as a military center with proximity to Fort Brooke.
+Tampa was originally founded as a military center, with Fort Brooke nearby.
 Later, the cigar industry moved in, giving it its nickname “Cigar City.”
 Today, Tampa is known for its strong economy and attractions, including Busch Gardens Tampa Bay, the Florida Aquarium, and the Raymond James Stadium.

-Tampa's median age is 35.9 years old, attracting newcomers looking for business and cultural offerings.
+Tampa's median age is 35.9, attracting newcomers looking for business and cultural offerings.
 Industries in the Tampa Bay area include avionics, business services, financial services, tourism, marine sciences, and manufacturing.

 Renters will find options along Interstate 275 and Route 580.
 In addition, you'll find sweeping waterfront views along Old Tampa Bay and Hillsborough Bay.